-The Greenhouse Gas Emissions indicators are based on greenhouse gas (GHG) emissions data taken from Environment and Climate Change Canada's National Inventory Report 1990–2014: Greenhouse Gas Sources and Sinks in Canada.
-Data used to develop the emission and removal estimates presented in the National Inventory Report (NIR) are drawn from published and unpublished sources from various government departments, industry sources and scientific papers.
-The methods used to prepare the emission and removal estimates are consistent with internationally accepted Intergovernmental Panel on Climate Change (IPCC) methodologies and reference documents.
-Figures 1-2 and 1-3 of the NIR illustrate the inventory preparation process and show the main partners involved in preparing the annual inventory.
-A comprehensive discussion of emissions from all data sources (disaggregated by sector and sub-sector) can be found in chapters 3 through 7 of the NIR.
+The Greenhouse Gas Emissions indicators are based on greenhouse gas (GHG) emissions data taken from Environment and Climate Change Canada's National Inventory Report 1990–2015: Greenhouse Gas Sources and Sinks in Canada.
+Data used to develop the emission and removal estimates presented in the National Inventory Report are drawn from published and unpublished sources from various government departments, industry sources and scientific papers.
+The methods used to prepare the emission and removal estimates are consistent with internationally accepted Intergovernmental Panel on Climate Change methodologies and reference documents.
+Figures 1-2 and 1-3 of the National Inventory Report illustrate the inventory preparation process and show the main partners involved in preparing the annual inventory.
+A comprehensive discussion of emissions from all data sources (disaggregated by sector and sub-sector) can be found in chapters 3 through 7 of the National Inventory Report.

 3.2 Spatial coverage

 Greenhouse gas emission estimates are provided at the national and provincial/territorial levels and by economic sector.

 3.3 Temporal coverage

-Greenhouse gas emission and removal estimates are compiled annually and reported for the period 1990 to 2014.
-Complete details of the temporal coverage for each data source used for the indicators can be found in chapters 3 through 7 of the NIR.
+Greenhouse gas emission and removal estimates are compiled annually and reported for the period from 1990 to 2015.
+Complete details of the temporal coverage for each data source used for the indicators can be found in chapters 3 through 7 of the National Inventory Report.

 3.4 Data completeness

-Although the Greenhouse Gas Emissions indicators are comprehensive, some emission sources have not been included in the indicators because they are not reported in the NIR.
+Although the Greenhouse Gas Emissions indicators are comprehensive, some emission sources have not been included in the indicators because they are not reported in the National Inventory Report.
 Owing to their relatively small contributions to the total emissions, these excluded sources do not significantly affect the overall completeness of the inventory.
-A detailed explanation of the excluded emission sources can be found in Annex 5 of the NIR.
+A detailed explanation of the excluded emission sources can be found in Annex 5 of the National Inventory Report.

 3.5 Data timeliness